regancipher/regancipher.github.io/_posts/2025-11-27-earfun-air-pro-4-plus-review.md

     <img src="/assets/images/reviews/earfun-air-pro-4-plus/4.jpg" alt="Case design" style="max-width: 100%; border-radius: 12px;">
 </div>

-For me, not only was the new design more comfortable, but it alleviated the occlusion effect that was present on the Air Pro 4.
+For me, not only was the new design more comfortable, but it alleviated somewhat the occlusion effect that was overbearing on the Air Pro 4.
 The oval nozzle provides a shallower, more universal fit that should accommodate a wider range of ear shapes and sizes.
 Basically, they've followed the rest of the the industry, opting to go with Apple's lead rather than sticking with the IEM-style fit of their previous releases.
 And as always with subjective elements like these, your mileage may vary - everyone's ear shape, size and anatomy is slightly different, so what works for one may not work for others, but the fact Apple made that change often tells you all you need to know.
+Still, there's a hint of occlusion still there when talking with transparency mode on, something I suspect will depend on even more of a redesign in terms of venting to eradicate altogether on future iterations.

-Personally, I found them pretty comfortable - better, in a way, than the likes of OnePlus Buds 4, which are initially lightweight but would cause a little ache after a while, but not as comfortable as SoundPEATS' AirX Pro series.
+Personally, I found the Air Pro 4+ comfortable - better, in a way, than the likes of OnePlus Buds 4, which are initially lightweight but would cause a little ache after a while, but not as comfortable as SoundPEATS' AirX Pro series.
 The eartips are made from a curious, sticky material that added stability during exercise testing, and whilst I could feel them at times in my ears, they were still a good gym companion overall, passing the 100 jumping jacks test without issue and offering an industry-standard IP55 rating provides adequate water and dust protection.

 My partner, on the other hand, has smaller ears and felt a little bit of ear pressure, notably with ANC on.
 I guess this comes back to your propensity for these things, and is one of the frustrations us reviewers have because everyone's experience when it comes to fit - something that makes or breaks your experience with them - differs somewhat.
 If I had to hedge my bets, I'd say these are better suited to adult males of a certain age than teenagers or females, but this is of course a sweeping generalisation so don't take that as gospel!